Why use HVR over MSSQL Replication?

-Most database vendors provide their own native replication solution.
+Most database vendors provide their own native transactional replication solution.
 Microsoft is no exception.
-If your use case is to replicate data between two Microsoft SQL Server databases then a valid question to ask is:
+If your use case is to replicate data between two Microsoft SQL Server databases to keep them in sync, then a valid question to ask is:

 Five Reasons to Consider HVR over MSSQL Replication

-Reason #1: The first reason is easy: full SQL Server replication is only available on SQL Server Enterprise Edition so if you don’t run that already then what may appear to be free functionality is not actually free.
+The first reason is easy: depending on what exactly is your transactional data replication need, only SQL Server Enterprise Edition can satisfy your scenario.
+So if you don’t run that already then what may appear to be free functionality is not actually free.
 Of course, I realize HVR does not come for free either.

-Reason #2: MSSQL replication is pretty strict about the starting point for the replication so that it can be sure systems are in sync once real-time replication catches up.
-A common way to achieve the starting point is to use SQL Server’s snapshot replication.
-The disadvantage of this approach is that it is all or nothing.
+MSSQL transactional replication is pretty strict about the starting point for the replication so that it can be sure systems are in sync once real-time replication catches up.
+A common way to achieve the starting point is to use Microsoft’s recommendation to start with SQL Server’s snapshot replication or start with a backup and an LSN.
+The disadvantage of either of these approaches is that it is all or nothing.
 If only a single table requires updating then you may want to refresh just the single table and replication should move on.
 For HVR this is a trivial thing to do.
 For SQL Server replication it isn’t and if your database is sizeable then this is a major challenge.

-Reason #3: MSSQL replication is great when it is up and running.
-But when it isn’t it keeps a lock on the log to prevent it from being truncated.
-This can be a problem if replication is down for an extended period of time–maybe because you run SQL Server databases in a distributed environment and it is expected that some databases are going to be inaccessible for some time.
+MSSQL replication is great when it is up and running.
+But when it isn’t, and we assume that you still want to keep the databases in sync, it prevents the transaction log file from being truncated.
+This can be a problem if replication is down for an extended period of time–maybe because you run SQL Server databases in a distributed environment and it is expected that some databases are going to be inaccessible for some time, or there is a network outage.
 During this time the transaction log is only going to grow, and if your system runs out of disk space then it will stop working.
-HVR does not have this problem, because it does not rely on SQL Server’s replication functionality for its log-based capture, and it can read transaction file backups as well as the log.
+HVR does not have this problem, because it does not rely on SQL Server’s replication functionality for its log-based capture, and it can read transaction file backups as well as the online log.

-Reason #4: Tables with no primary keys cannot be replicated using SQL Server replication, but HVR supports these.
+Tables with no primary keys cannot be replicated using SQL Server transactional replication, but HVR supports these.